ravi-annaswamy/arc-workbench/README.md

 - Default mode on startup

 **Curriculum Order**:
-- Sort tasks by solution complexity (code length, shortest first)
+- Sort tasks by leaderboard best bytes (shortest first)
-- Progress from easier to harder problems
+- Progress from easier to harder problems to golf
 - Build understanding incrementally
+- Works automatically with leaderboard winner's bytes as goals (no code pack required)
 - Perfect for learning and progressive mastery

 **Contest Order**:
-- Sort tasks by solution complexity (code length, longest first)
+- Sort tasks by leaderboard best bytes (longest first)
-- Start with the most challenging problems
+- Start with the most challenging problems to optimize
 - Ideal for tackling hard problems first or reviewing complex solutions
+- Based on community-validated difficulty

 Click the arrow button (▶) next to the mode label in the header to cycle through these modes.